Cocke County DUI Bail Information

 What Happens After Posting Bail

-- Conditions of Release: You may be subject to certain conditions of release, such as abstaining from alcohol, attending AA meetings, or wearing an alcohol monitoring device.
+- Conditions of Release: You may be subject to certain conditions of release, such as abstaining from alcohol, avoiding contact with certain individuals, or attending mandatory meetings.
 Violating these conditions can result in your bail being revoked and you being returned to jail.